NVIDIA/aistore/docs/cli/archive.md

                       --list "/home/docs, /home/abc/1.tar, /home/abc/1.jpeg"
-   --dry-run          preview the results without really running the action --include-src-bck  prefix the names of archived files with the source bucket name --append-if        if destination object ("archive", "shard") exists append to it, otherwise archive a new one --cont-on-err      keep running archiving xaction in presence of errors in a any given multi-object transaction --wait             wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --help, -h         show help
+   --dry-run          preview the results without really running the action --include-src-bck  prefix the names of archived files with the source bucket name --append-or-put    if destination object ("archive", "shard") exists append to it, otherwise archive a new one --cont-on-err      keep running archiving xaction in presence of errors in a any given multi-object transaction --wait             wait for an asynchronous operation to finish (optionally, use '--timeout' to limit the waiting time) --help, -h         show help